pbrus/variability-analyser/doc/usage.md

 ```bash
 var_analyser.sh lightcurves/rr_lyr_lc.dat
 ```
-We get an image of the time series and a spline with 10 nodes (9 on image) marked by red dots:
+We get an image of the time series and a spline with 10 (default) nodes marked by red dots:

 <img src="resources/rr_lyr_detrend-1.png" width="800" alt="rr_lyr_detrend-1.png">